Borderline Personality Disorder Quiz

 Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
 Call our hotline today.

-The following are some questions that may be asked on a borderline personality disorder test:
+The following are some questions that may be asked on a borderline personality disorder test (BPD test):

-- Do you experience intense and rapidly changing moods, such as extremes of happiness, sadness, anger, or anxiety?
+1. Do you feel intense, rapidly changing moods in extremes of happiness, sadness, anger, or anxiety?

-- Do you have an intense fear of abandonment, even if there is no real threat?
+3. Do you have an intense fear of abandonment when there is no real threat?

-- Do you have unstable and intense relationships characterized by idealization and devaluation?
+4. Do you have unstable, intense relationships distinguished by idealization and devaluation?

-- Do you have a distorted sense of self-identity, feeling empty or unsure of who you are?
+5. Do you have a distorted sense of self-identity, where you feel empty or unsure of who you are?

-- Do you engage in impulsive behaviors like binge eating, spending sprees, substance abuse, or unsafe sex?
+6. Do you employ impulsive behaviors like binge eating, spending sprees, substance abuse, or unsafe sex?

-- Do you have suicidal thoughts or behaviors?
+7. Do you suffer from suicidal ideas or behaviors?

-- Do you experience dissociative episodes, such as feeling outside your body or watching yourself from afar?
+9. Do you experience dissociative spells, feeling outside your body, or watching yourself from afar?

 If you answer yes to five or more of these questions, it is essential to talk to a mental health professional to be evaluated for BPD.

-The above borderline personality disorder test sample questions are insufficient to qualify for a BPD test comprehensive diagnosis.
-A thorough evaluation by a qualified mental health professional will include various other questions and assessments.
+The above borderline personality disorder test sample questions are insufficient to qualify for a BPD test’s comprehensive diagnosis.
+A thorough evaluation by a licensed mental health therapist will include more questions and assessments.

-BPD is a complex disorder, and there is no one-size-fits-all BPD test.
+BPD is a complex disorder.
+That’s why there is no one-size-fits-all BPD test.
 The diagnosis of BPD is based on a clinical evaluation of all of the symptoms, not just the results of a brief online BPD test.

 To receive a diagnosis of BPD, individuals must exhibit a minimum of 5 out of the following symptoms: